tonethar/IGME-330-Master/notes/1-ml-pre-trained-models.md

 6) Look at - https://learn.ml5js.org/#/reference/image-classifier?id=usage  - to see how we create a new `imageClassifier()` and connect it either a pre-existing model or one from Teachable Machine

-7) Follow along with the class example
+7) Follow along with this example - here's the code that will get you started - add this to **imagenet-1.html**:

 ```js
 const image = document.querySelector('#image');